nested-components/babel-plugin-jsx-to-html/README.md

 # babel-plugin-jsx-to-html

 This plugin is forked from [codemix/babel-plugin-hyperhtml](https://github.com/codemix/babel-plugin-hyperhtml), and it's a reduced version of it.
 While that plugin expects `hyperhtml` as a dependency, this one does not.
 Also, while that plugin treats JSX inside `Component` superclasses differently, this one treats all JSX's as the same.
-You can use this plugin with [hyperHTML](https://github.com/WebReflection/hyperHTML), as well as  [lighterhtml](https://github.com/WebReflection/lighterhtml).
+You can use this plugin with [hyperHTML](https://github.com/WebReflection/hyperHTML), [lighterhtml](https://github.com/WebReflection/lighterhtml), [htm](https://github.com/developit/htm) and others that uses JavaScript tagged templates.

 ## Usage